modyo/modyo-docs/docs/brand/logo.md

 ### Negative application

-If we want to use the logo on dark backgrounds, it is ideal to use it on dark grey backgrounds, to provide high contrast.
+If you want to use the logo on dark backgrounds, it is ideal to use it on dark grey backgrounds, to provide high contrast.

 <table class="table-dark">
 <tr>